Boy Scouts Bankruptcy FAQs

-People with any type of claim against the Boy Scouts need to know about the “bar date” deadline that will likely require all people with claims against the Boy Scouts, including sexual abuse survivors, to file a claim with the bankruptcy court.
+People with any type of claim against the Boy Scouts need to know about the “bar date” deadline of November 16, 2020.
+Anyone with a claim against the Boy Scouts, including sexual abuse survivors, must file a claim with the bankruptcy court by November 16, 2020.
 This deadline is called a “bar date” because people who come forward after the deadline are usually “barred” from ever filing a claim against the entities that declared bankruptcy.
 The “bar date” deadline may also extend to other entities who participate in the bankruptcy, such as the local councils and sponsoring organizations.

-The bankruptcy judge has not yet set a “bar date” for the Boy Scouts’ bankruptcy, but these deadlines can be as short as 3-4 months from when an entity files for bankruptcy.
 As you may know, New Jersey recently passed a new law that gives all abuse survivors, regardless of their current age, two years from December 1, 2019, to file a civil lawsuit for the abuse they suffered.
-However, the “bar date” would likely be much, much shorter than that two year period.
-If you were abused and have a claim against the Boy Scouts, this means your deadline for filing a claim may be significantly shorter than the two years allowed under the new New Jersey law — the deadline could be as short as a few months.
+However, that two year “window” has been significantly shortened by the bankruptcy judge — anyone with a claim against the Boy Scouts of America must file a claim in the bankruptcy by November 16, 2020.
+If you were abused and have a claim against the Boy Scouts, this means your deadline for filing a claim is significantly shorter than the two years allowed under the new New Jersey law.

 If you have a claim against the Boy Scouts, or anyone associated with the Boy Scouts, the time to act is now.
 Please contact us to learn how to protect your rights.